linode/docs/docs/products/tools/marketplace/guides/seatable/index.md

     cd /opt/seatable/
     ```

 1. While the Docker Compose file has been updated to include the custom domain and other settings provided during deployment, you can adjust this file as needed.
-To do that, open the file using your preferred text editor and modify any configuration parameters as needed.
+To do that, open the file using your preferred text editor and modify any configuration parameters as needed. *This is an optional step for those that wish to further adjust the configuration for SeaTable*.

     ```command
     sudo nano docker-compose.yml